Speed of sound

 In theory, the speed of sound is actually the speed of vibrations.

-Sound waves in solids are composed of compression waves (just as in gases and liquids), and a different type of sound wave called a shear wave, which occurs only in solids.
+Sound waves in solids are composed of compression waves (just as in gases and liquids) and a different type of sound wave called a shear wave, which occurs only in solids.
 Shear waves in solids usually travel at different speeds than compression waves, as exhibited in seismology.
-The speed of compression waves in solids is determined by the medium's compressibility, shear modulus and density.
+The speed of compression waves in solids is determined by the medium's compressibility, shear modulus, and density.
 The speed of shear waves is determined only by the solid material's shear modulus and density.

 In fluid dynamics, the speed of sound in a fluid medium (gas or liquid) is used as a relative measure for the speed of an object moving through the medium.
 The ratio of the speed of an object to the speed of sound (in the same medium) is called the object's Mach number.
 Objects moving at speeds greater than the speed of sound (Mach 1) are said to be traveling at supersonic speeds.

+Earth

+In Earth's atmosphere, the speed of sound varies greatly from about 295 m/s at high altitudes to about 355 m/s at high temperatures.

 History

+The Pythagorean Archytas taught that higher pitched sound travels faster, an opinion accepted by some subsequent philosophers, such as those of the Academy and the Peripatos, including possibly Aristotle.